top of page

 Rises in unemployment often leads to a decrease in the consumption of healthy foods.

-Unemployment has been shown to lead to substitution of regular purchases for discount stores, and increases in consumption of saturated fat, total fat and protein.
-Research found that “ in the medium run food expenditure declined together with consumption of fresh animal-based foods and saturated fat, total fat and protein.
+Research has shown that “in the medium run food expenditure declined together with consumption of fresh animal-based foods and saturated fat, total fat and protein.
 In the even longer run these nutrients were substituted by carbohydrates and added sugar”.

 Researchers at the University of Cambridge found that during times of recession there was a significant shift away from vegetables, grains, milk and meat.
 Along with skipping meals, some recorded responses to recession are purchasing different groceries, decreasing fruit and vegetable consumption, and changing the nutritional characteristics of food - making meat and other things go further.
+Cereal for dinner anyone?
+(We're just kidding, Kellogs!).

 Research shows that less processed foods and more fruits and vegetables have a positive impact on lower back pain.
 Having a diet that is rich in antioxidants and vitamin D can help to reduce low back pain.